Frequently Asked Questions

 What size tree can you remove?+

-Small and medium — generally under about 30 feet tall and under 12 inches in diameter, in a location with a clear drop zone.
-For larger trees, anything near structures, anything near power lines, or anything requiring climbing rigging, we refer to certified arborists.
+Small and medium — generally under 30 feet tall and under 12 inches in diameter, in a location with a clear drop zone.

 Do you grind stumps?+

-We can refer you to a stump grinder, but stump grinding requires specialized equipment we don't carry.
-Some stumps can be left to decompose naturally; others need professional grinding.
+We can refer you to a stump grinder.
+Stump grinding requires specialized equipment we don't carry.

 What do you do with the wood and brush?+

-Brush under 2 inches goes to local transfer stations (Salem accepts under 2"); larger limbs and logs are split for firewood or hauled.
-If you have a fireplace and want the wood, we'll stack it for you on request — that's one of our special-request services.
+Brush under 2 inches goes to local transfer stations; larger limbs and logs are split for firewood or hauled.

 Do I need a permit to remove a tree?+

-Usually not for trees on your own property, but yes for: street trees (in the strip between sidewalk and road), trees in conservation areas or wetlands buffers, and trees in historic districts.
-We can flag if your situation needs town approval before we start.
+Usually not for trees on your own property, but yes for: street trees, conservation areas, and historic districts.
+We can flag if your situation needs approval.

-What kinds of "special requests" do you actually take?+
+What kinds of special requests do you take?+

-Firewood stacking, dog watching, trampoline assembly, swing set installation or breakdown, Peloton/Tonal/exercise equipment install, IKEA furniture assembly, holiday light installation and takedown, basement watering for plants while you're away, pre-listing house prep, move-in deep cleans — basically anything reasonable.
-If it's not our wheelhouse, we'll tell you and often refer someone.
+Firewood stacking, dog watching, trampoline assembly, swing set installation or breakdown, Peloton install, IKEA furniture assembly, holiday light installation and takedown — basically anything reasonable.

 How quickly can you come?+